HonoMystes/R_temporaria_Metagenomics/README.md

 `conda activate qiime2-amplicon-2024.10`

-Uptade the ConfigFile.yml to your desire and then the analysis by start with running the *demu.sh* script:
+Uptade the ConfigFile.yml to your desire and then the analysis by start with running the *demu.sh* script:\
+As pointed out above the "PopLund" argument refers to the population name in study and must also be edited in the configuration file to your preference.

 `demu.sh PopLund `